Warnings for Trisenox

 The risk of torsade de pointes is related to the extent of QTc prolongation, concomitant administration of QTc prolonging drugs, a history of torsade de pointes, pre-existing QTc interval prolongation, congestive heart failure, administration of potassium-wasting diuretics, or other conditions that result in hypokalemia or hypomagnesemia.
 The risk may be increased when TRISENOX is coadministered with medications that can lead to electrolyte abnormalities (such as diuretics or amphotericin B) [see DRUG INTERACTIONS].

-For patients who develop a QTc greater than 500 msec, immediately withhold treatment with TRISENOX and any medication known to prolong the QTc interval.
+For patients who develop a QTc Framingham greater than 450 msec for men or greater than 460 msec for women, withhold TRISENOX and any medication known to prolong the QTc interval.
 Correct electrolyte abnormalities.
-When the QTc normalizes, resume TRISENOX at a reduced dose [see DOSAGE AND ADMINISTRATION].
+When the QTc normalizes and electrolyte abnormalities are corrected, resume TRISENOX at a reduced dose [see DOSAGE AND ADMINISTRATION].

 Encephalopathy